omkarkh1/workout-app/README.md

 REACT_APP_API_URL=http://localhost:5000
 ```

-**Important:** Replace the placeholder values with your actual MongoDB credentials and generate a secure JWT secret.
+**Important:** Replace the DATABASE_URL with your actual PostgreSQL credentials and generate a secure JWT secret.

 ### Step 4: Run the Application